thehugh100/Simple-Asset-Packer/README.md

 # Simple-Asset-Packer
-Simple asset packer for use with games &amp; standalone applications
+Simple cross platform asset packer for use with games &amp; standalone applications

 # CLI Usage
 Create a packed imagine containing a list of files and directories: